qmonitor/docs/src/installation.md

 <pre class="command-line language-bash" data-prompt="$"><code>composer require qmonitor/laravel-qmonitor-collector</code></pre>

-> Note: We have a collector that is compatible with Laravel versions 5.7, 5.8 and 6.x.
-For these versions you will need to require the version 1.x of the collector package.
+> The v2.0 of this package is only compatible with Laravel 7.x and 8.x, If you're using Laravel 5.7, 5.8 or 6.x, install the v1.0 of this package.

 <pre class="command-line language-bash" data-prompt="$"><code>composer require qmonitor/laravel-qmonitor-collector:^1.0</code></pre>